paigecalvert/docusaurus-helm/versioned_docs/version-3.0/chart_template_guide/data_types.md

+---
-# Appendix: Go Data Types and Templates
+title: "Appendix: Go Data Types and Templates"
+description: "A quick overview on variables in templates."
+sidebar_position: 16
+---

 The Helm template language is implemented in the strongly typed Go programming language.
 For that reason, variables in templates are _typed_.
 For the most